swiss-seismological-service/scrtdd/doc/base/multievent.rst

 Verifying Absolute Locations
 ----------------------------

 rtDD calculates the RMS both before and after (columns ``startRms`` and ``finalRms`` in ``reloc-event.csv``) relocation using its own travel time engine.
 This provides a consistent baseline for comparison, as different locators may use different weighting schemes or travel time tables that make their RMS values incomparable.
+You can use the scripts in `this folder <https://github.com/swiss-seismological-service/scrtdd/tree/master/scripts/>`_ to plot them.

 .. image:: media/qc3.png
    :width: 800